-1. MEMBER PURPOSE (a.k.a., job purpose) - State the purpose of the member's participation on the team/ group:

-- A. The architecture team member's purpose is to develop architecture for the material system standard. - 2.
+- 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The architecture team member's purpose is to develop architecture for the material system standard. - 2.
 MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete architecture team objectives by means of access to the standards, knowledge of architectural-engineering, and usage of appropriate software and calculations. - 3.
-ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for:

-A. High-level objectives (high-level goals):

-- 1. Organizing - i.
-Organise information related to architecture. - 2.
+ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for: - A. High-level objectives (high-level goals): - Organizing - i.
+Organise information related to architecture. - 1.
 Developing - i.
-Complete necessary actions to develop architectural documents and objects. - 3.
-Meeting - i.
-Meet with coordinators and deliver work. - B. Objectives (goals): - 1.
-Develop architecture and the underlying engineering for objects within the material system. - C. Tasks (actions/activities identifiable by role):1.
-Architectural-engineering related tasks. - D. Conditions (value conditions that qualify decisions; DOES NOT CHANGE): - 1.
-Transparency. - 2.
-Accountability. - 3.
-Protocol (and safety). - 4.
-Follow the value system as specified in the Societal System standard.
+Complete necessary actions to develop architectural documents and objects. - Meeting - ii.
+Meet with coordinators and deliver work. - · Objectives (goals): - 2.
+Develop architecture and the underlying engineering for objects within the material system. - · Tasks (actions/activities identifiable by role): - 3.
+Architectural-engineering related tasks. - Conditions (value conditions that qualify decisions; DOES NOT CHANGE): - 4.
+Transparency. - 5.
+Accountability. - 6.
+Protocol (and safety). - 7.
+Follow the value system as specified in the Societal System standard. - 4.
+QUALIFICATIONS AND LEARNING